 My name is Mrs. Elliott and I would like to welcome you to our wonderful class, Year 5.
 Each day we are joined by our fabulous Learning and Support Assistants: Mrs. Murphy, Mrs. Richmond (who joins us each morning), Mrs. Dacre (who is also with us each morning) and Mrs. Beresford (each afternoon).
 Mrs. Allen is our midday supervisor.
 Please join us and explore our page throughout the year where you will find notices and photographs of our fantastic learning.

 Curriculum Information: The school day starts at 9am in Upper Key Stage 2.
-Children should enter the ramp at 8.55am, unless they have a sibling in school who requires to be in earlier.
+Children should enter the kissing gate entrance at 8.55am, unless they have a sibling in school who requires to be in earlier.
 Lessons finish at 3.30pm.

 Spellings: Your child will get a new set of spellings every Friday.
 Take some time to practise these with your child, little and often is best.
 We use lots of different techniques to learn our spellings in class – ‘pyramid words’ are always a popular choice!